4aryash/Micro-Projects/ESP32 Lilygo TTGO T-Display/README.md

   <img src="https://github.com/4aryash/Micro-Projects/assets/31902160/5b1ca434-ee71-400f-aada-3ed5786894c0" width="600"/>
 </ul>

-##### Note
+#### Note
-<p>It took me a while to setup my board because I found out that Espressif recently rolled out a new version 3.0 of their board manager, and I was on the 3.0.1 version (which gave me multiple compiling errors).
-At this time, switching back to the 2.0.17 version solved my problem and gave me immense relief from digging the internet for 2 days to get my display running. <br>
+<p>It took me a while (2 days) to setup my board because I found out that Espressif recently rolled out a new version 3.0 of their board manager, and I was on the 3.0.1 version (which gave me multiple compiling errors).
+At this time, switching back to the 2.0.17 version solved my problem and gave me immense relief from digging the internet to get my display board running. <br>
 Thanks to this article - https://github.com/Bodmer/TFT_eSPI/issues/3346
 </p>